 How Concrete and Sand Perches Hurt Pet Birds

-In addition to scraping birds' claws, concrete and sand perches can hurt avian pets in a number of other ways, including causing a great deal of discomfort and stress.
+In addition to scraping birds' claws, concrete and sand perches can hurt avian pets in several other ways, including causing a great deal of discomfort and stress.

 Concrete and sand-covered perches are unpleasant for birds to stand on because they are cold and can dry out their feet.
-Wet concrete that hasn't been cured properly can actually burn their feet because one of its ingredients, lime, is highly inflammatory when wet.
+Wet concrete that hasn't been cured properly can burn their feet because one of its ingredients, lime, is highly inflammatory when wet.

 The shape of the perches can also be an issue.
 Many concrete and sand perches are straight and do not vary in width, which can cause stress to the delicate bones in your bird's feet and lead to pressure sores if sitting on these perches daily for long hours.

-Pet birds need to be supplied with perches of varied widths and textures in order to maintain normal foot health.
+Pet birds need to be supplied with perches of varying widths and textures to maintain normal foot health.
 Make sure you have at least two to four different types and widths of perches to allow your bird a more natural habitat.

 Perches You Should Get Your Bird

 As far as perches go, the best thing you can do for your bird is to skip the concrete and sand and opt for a natural wood perch, like Manzanita—not only do these perches feel great on your bird's feet, they're safe to chew on and provide beaks a bit of exercise as well.

 Recommended types include hardwood, rope swings, dowels, clean tree branches in various shapes and sizes, and natural branches, depending on the species.
-However, many avian veterinarians agree that concrete and sand perches are fine to include in your pet bird's environment just as long as there are also a number of alternatives available as well.
+However, many avian veterinarians agree that concrete and sand perches are fine to include in your pet bird's environment just as long as there are also several alternatives available as well.